cavani12345/Awesomity-backend-challenge/README.md

-After migrating your migration you database will be filled with empty tables, And you are requested to make Post request first for creating new article by Providing Title, Description and Priority.
+After migrating your migration you database will be filled with empty tables, And you are requested to make Post request first for creating new article with endpoint POST /api/articles.
+Then Provide Title, Description and Priority.
 And make sure also you are authenticated.
 To implement authentication you need first to make POST /api/register to create new Account, then make POST /api/login to login into the system by providing email and password used during registration.
 After login into the system an authentication token